dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 Each claim is associated with its authoritative source so there naturally will be many authoritative sources.
 Claim sources can be corroborative, i.e., not authoritative, as well.
 In total, there will be many Claim Set sources in OpenID Connect Framework.
-These Claim sources are called Claims Providers in OpenID Connect.
+These Claim sources are called Issuing Authorities in OpenID Connect.
-Claims Provider (CP) is just an OpenID Provider (OP) but it does not provide the claims about the current authentication event and its associated subject identifier authoritatively.
-Note that Claims Provider can act as an OpenID Provider in other transactions.
+Issuing Authority (IA) is just an Identity Wallet (IW) but it does not provide the claims about the current authentication event and its associated subject identifier authoritatively.
+Note that Issuing Authority can act as an Identity Wallet in other transactions.
-Whether it is called OP or CP is depending on their role in a particular transaction.
+Whether it is called IW or IA is depending on their role in a particular transaction.

 There are four main actors in OpenID Connect using an aggregation model.

 1. Subject (User)
-1. OpenID Provider (OP) that provides claims about the subject authentication event and provides signed claim sets obtained from other Claims Providers
+1. Identity Wallet (IW) that provides claims about the subject authentication event and provides signed claim sets obtained from other Issuing Authorities
-1. Claims Providers (CP) that provides other claims
+1. Issuing Authorities (IA) that provides other claims
-1. Relying Party (RP) that verifies and consumes the provided claim sets.
+1. Claims Consumer (CC) that verifies and consumes the provided claim sets.

-An OP can provide an RP the claims by value or by reference.
+An IW can provide an CC the claims by value or by reference.

-By value is the case where an OP collects claims and their values from CPs and aggregate them in one package to provide to the RP.
+By value is the case where an IW collects claims and their values from IAs and aggregate them in one package to provide to the CC.
 This model is called Aggregated Claims Model.

-By value is the case where the OP does not collect and provide the value but just provide the reference and its access information to the RP.
+By value is the case where the IW does not collect and provide the value but just provide the reference and its access information to the CC.
 This model is called Distributed Claims Model.

-In either case, there has to be strong binding between the subject in the claim sets provided by CPs and the subject in the ID Token provided by the OP.
+In either case, there has to be strong binding between the subject in the claim sets provided by IAs and the subject in the ID Token provided by the IW.
 Conceptually, it can be done through Subject value correlation or through the correlation of signing key materials.
 Regardless of the methods, there has to be this binding.
 Otherwise, the provided claims cannot be trusted to be linked to the authenticated subject.

-This document defines how to do this binding even in the case of ephemeral subject identifier in which case the `sub` value of the ID Token will change every time the subject visits the RP.
+This document defines how to do this binding even in the case of ephemeral subject identifier in which case the `sub` value of the ID Token will change every time the subject visits the CC.
-This allows anonymous attribute based authentication where an RP cannot link two visits by the subject without using other facilities.
+This allows anonymous attribute based authentication where an CC cannot link two visits by the subject without using other facilities.

 By supporting the case of epehemeral subject identifier, pairwise pseudonymous identifier and omni-directional identifier cases are also covered.

-Another feature that this document provides is the way to avoid multipe consent screen per RP authorization request.
-If OpenID Connect Core spec is used to build Aggregated Claims Model naively, it may results in many consent screens per RP request.
+Another feature that this document provides is the way to avoid multipe consent screen per CC authorization request.
+If OpenID Connect Core spec is used to build Aggregated Claims Model naively, it may results in many consent screens per CC request.
-For example, if four CPs and one OP is involved in the request, then, there may be five consent screens.
+For example, if four IAs and one IW is involved in the request, then, there may be five consent screens.
 This is too onerous.
 This document defines a mechanism to consolidate it into one consent screen.
-This is done through one "OP User Setup Phase" per CP that the OP obtains the consent from the subject to obtain claims from the CP for the purpose of creating aggregated and distributed claims response for future RP requests in which OP will collect a new consent from the subject.
+This is done through one "IW User Setup Phase" per IA that the IW obtains the consent from the subject to obtain claims from the IA for the purpose of creating aggregated and distributed claims response for future CC requests in which IW will collect a new consent from the subject.

 The mechanism used for this is to obtain an access token and a refresh token that corresponds to a suitably wide scope for the purpose.
-While the claims at the time of an RP request can be obtained from the UserInfo endpoint, this document defines a new endpoint called claims endpoint.
+While the claims at the time of an CC request can be obtained from the UserInfo endpoint, this document defines a new endpoint called claims endpoint.
 It is almost the same as the UserInfo endpoint, but there are a few important differences:

 1. It allows collection minimization by supporting claims parameter.
-1. It allows an identifier to correlate the claims it is returning and the ID Token the OP provides.
+1. It allows an identifier to correlate the claims it is returning and the ID Token the IW provides.
 1. It include the `iss` claim.
 (Userinfo Endpoint does not)
 1. It returns signed response.
 1. It allows multiple schema types for its response. (e.g, JWT and W3C Verifable Credentials formats)